 Cardinal Wuerl Joins Hundreds in Praying for Law Enforcement Officers, Firefighters and First Responders at Blue Mass

-Cardinal Donald Wuerl, Archbishop of Washington, gathered with hundreds of those who serve their community through their commitment as law enforcement officers at an annual Mass in prayerful and grateful remembrance of those who gave their lives in the fulfillment of their duties.
+WASHINGTON – Cardinal Donald Wuerl, archbishop of Washington, today gathered with hundreds of those who serve their community as law enforcement officers, fire fighters and emergency first responders at an annual Mass in prayerful and grateful remembrance of those who gave their lives in the fulfillment of their duties.

-At the end of the Liturgy, an honor guard and bagpipers played “Taps” in memory of those who died in the line of duty in the last year.
+At the end of the Liturgy, the solemn playing of “Taps” honored those who died in the line of duty in 2013.

 The Blue Mass is a tradition that began in 1934, but was not regularly observed until 1994 when it was revived to honor and pray for the men and women who protect our city and nation.
 According to the National Law Enforcement Officers Memorial Fund, there are more than 900,000 sworn law enforcement officers now serving in the United States.

-The Archdiocese of Washington is home to over 600,000 Catholics, 140 parishes and 98 Catholic schools, located in Washington, DC, and five Maryland counties: Calvert, Charles, Montgomery, Prince George’s and St. Mary’s.
+The Archdiocese of Washington is home to over 620,000 Catholics, 139 parishes and 96 Catholic schools, located in Washington, D.C., and five Maryland counties: Calvert, Charles, Montgomery, Prince George’s and St. Mary’s.